balena-io-experimental/dnat-block/README.md

 Dynamically expose ports to services at runtime via environment variables.

+Rules will be created via `iptables` that should be functionally the same as exposing ports via `docker-compose.yml`, only without requiring the main services to restart or pushing a new release.

 Note that your app must be running in bridge networking mode (the default).
 Host networking does not require this block.

+## Some use-cases

+1. Running DNS server in bridge networking, and binding port 53 at runtime in a way that doesn't conflict with dnsmasq on the host OS.
+2. Allow setting the exposed host ports on a per-device basis with environment vars rather than fleet-wide.
+3. Expose ports temporarily for debugging without restarting containers.

 ## Environment Variables